-Public libraries are constantly evaluating the quality of their services.
-From book lending to 3D printing, libraries offer a host of valuable services which strive to meet the needs of 21st century users.
+Public libraries are constantly evaluating the quality of their services and striving to meet the needs of 21st century users.

 The How good is our public library service?
 (HGIOPLS) framework helps public libraries demonstrate the quality of these services and the impact they have on communities.
 It sits alongside Ambition & Opportunity, the public library strategy for Scotland, and the Public Library Improvement Fund as the cornerstones of developing and enhancing Scotland’s public libraries.